lunarforge/postgresbase/README.md

 ## Fork Explanation ❤️ Pocketbase
 [Pocketbase Documentation](https://pocketbase.io/docs)

+> Important Note: Go modules does not support module aliasing.
+So we changed the module name to "github.com/pocketbase/pocketbase" to "github.com/AlperRehaYAZGAN/postgresbase" in go.mod file and all imported package prefixes.
+You could change it back to "github.com/pocketbase/pocketbase" if you want to customize the project.

 Pocketbase is a great product and very efficient for small-mid projects.
 It has no any additional setup for any other features and it is very easy to use on a single server.

 In our use-case we really need to use postgres as a main database and operate it manually.
 Also we love what Pocketbase does with CRUD operation and RBAC implementations via simple notations.
 So we want to use it.
 Thus we forked it and make it compatible with postgres using its own library called ["pocketbase/dbx"](https://github.com/pocketbase/dbx).